French Greetings & PolitenessEvery Conversation Starts With the Right Greeting!

-- Train in the pronunciation of greetings and expressions of politeness in modern French
+- Master the modern pronunciation of greetings and expressions of politeness in today’s French.

-- Understand the differences between "tu" and "vous" (it's much, MUCH more subtle than just friend versus stranger)
+- Really understand the differences between “tu” and “vous” (it’s much, MUCH more subtle than just friend versus stranger)

-- Learn the correct moves, such as when it is appropriate to kiss someone on the cheeks or when you should shake hands!
+- Learn when it is appropriate to kiss someone on the cheeks or when you should shake hands – the French never hug!

 1. Saying “hi”, “goodbye”, and “see you later”